The following are samples of how you may use the coding systems identified in the article, Code Table and Feature Plotting.

 Example 6 - Line Formations

-There are situations where survey detail can only be collected using tapped measurements, as access or line of sight is restricted.
+There are situations where survey detail can only be collected using taped measurements, as access or line of sight is restricted or obstructed.
 Here we have another dimension called LF=.
 The direction and length of the offset from a fixed baseline is governed by pairs of numbers.
 The first number defines the direction as identified above.
-Pairs of numbers are separated by spaces, commas, a slash or hash character.
+Pairs of numbers are separated by spaces, commas, a slash, or a hash character.
 For example LF=0,4.5,-2,1.5,2,2.5,2,1.5.
-The underscore character identifies the direction.
+The underscore character identifies the direction and the value after it dictates the length.

 Example 7 - Text Labels

 Along with Height, Code and Number annotation, general Text can be added to a point by activating the Text tab in the code table, and/or using the T= dimension.
-If the text item is in the display window as shown above, it will be displayed according to the alignment option.
+If the text item is in the display window as shown to the right, it will be displayed according to the alignment option.
 The T= dimension, if present, will overwrite the contents of the Text window.
-A special option called 3 Point Text, allows you to pick up road labels as shown above.
-Also see below.
+A special option called 3 Point Text (3-Pt Text), allows you to pick up road labels as shown above.

 Example 8 - Road Markings

-There are several options for plotting symbols, all identified in the Symbols tab from the code table under Type.
+There are several options for plotting symbols, all identified within the Type drop-down menu found in the Symbols tab in the code table.
 We’ve already seen how to plot different line styles, but here we will identify arrows.
-The same of course would apply to text labels, stored as symbols.
-Here is an example of a 3 point arrow symbol showing a split in the road.
+The same applies to text labels, stored as symbols.
+Above, you can see an example of a 3-point arrow symbol which would be used to alert drivers of a split in the road.
+(This symbol is purely for demonstration purposes and is not included within n4ce)

 Symbols need to be drawn in CAD, either in n4ce or imported from AutoCAD as a block.
-If importing, then the symbols need to be exploded and reformed to generate the additional handles.
+Blocks from AutoCAD representing symbols will need to be exploded and reformed to generate the additional handles.
 Please note the direction of the points as this will generate a mirrored symbol, if incorrectly sourced.

 Example 9 - Centre Point Annotated Shapes

-There are several ways of plotting Shapes used to display manholes and other regular objects like lampposts.
-One of the options you may wish to consider is a 3Pt Rect Cnt, which allows you to locate and size a man hole with three points, using the first point for its level.
+There are several ways of plotting Shapes which you can use to display manholes and other regular objects like lampposts.
+One of the options you might may find useful is 3-Pt Rectangle Centre, which allows you to locate and size a man hole with three points, using the first point for its level.
+The First Point option can be enabled in the height settings whilst selecting the type.

 This could be used with Hide Second Points to remove all detail attached to the 2nd and 3rd points.
 Alternatively, enable On First Point in Heights, Numbers or Codes.
-In the example shown above, point numbers were plotted on each point and the height on the first point, with the 3Pt Rect Cnt.
+In the example shown above, point numbers were plotted on each point and the height on the first point, with the 3Pt Rectangle Centre.

 Example 10 - Hash codes (#)